NLS equation with competing inhomogeneous nonlinearities: ground states, blow-up, and scattering: Uniqueness and Non-degeneracy

 To complete the proof, we need to rule out the existence of $\Psi_0$.
-In order to further discuss, we shall denote by $u_{\omega}$ the solution to \eqref{equ1} for emphasis the dependence on $\omega$.
+In order to further discuss, we shall denote by $u_{\omega} \in H^1(\R^N)$ the positive radially symmetric solution to \eqref{equ1} for emphasis the dependence on $\omega$.
 Then we can write that

 This clearly leads to

 Let $\psi \in H^1(\R^N)$, then